 1g Instant yeast or 2g Fresh yeast

-At this point pour the salt water in and begin to combine the flour and water by squeezing them together, do not knead the dough.
+At this point pour 95% the water in and begin to combine the flour and water by squeezing together or mixing with a spoon, do not knead the dough.

 After a few minutes begin to knead the dough, adding the additional water and and continuing to knead the dough until you’re satisfied it’s combined and formed a loose shaggy dough, at this point add the salt.